osm2pgsql-dev/osm2pgsql-website/contribute/how-osm2pgsql-processing-works.md

 **[A]** Every input node is read and
 * **[A.M]** delivered to the middle for storage
 * **[A.O]** delivered to the output for processing
-* **[A.D]** delivered to the dependency manager which stores the node id
+* **[A.D]** its node id is stored

-**[B]** After all input nodes are processed and before the first input way is processed the dependency manager requests from the middle the ids of all parent ways and all parent relations of all the node ids it has stored in [A.D].
+**[B]** After all input nodes are processed and before the first input way is processed we request from the middle the ids of all parent ways and all parent relations of all the node ids we have stored in [A.D].
 These are kept for later.

 **[C]** Then every input way is read and
 * **[C.M]** delivered to the middle for storage
 * **[C.O]** delivered to the output for processing
-* **[C.D]** delivered to the dependency manager which stores the way id
+* **[C.D]** its way id is stored

-**[D]** After all input ways are processed and before the first input relation is processed the dependency manager requests from the middle the ids of all parent relations of all the way ids it has stored in [C.D].
+**[D]** After all input ways are processed and before the first input relation is processed we request from the middle the ids of all parent relations of all the way ids we have stored in [C.D].
 These are merged with the parent relations of the nodes found in [B] and kept for later.
 It removes from the list of node parent ways it has stored in [B] all input ways it has already processed in [C].

 **[E]** Then every input relation is read and
 * **[E.M]** delivered to the middle for storage
 * **[E.O]** delivered to the output for processing
-* **[E.D]** delivered to the dependency manager which stores the relation id
+* **[E.D]** its relation id is stored

-**[F]** After all input relations are processed the dependency manager removes from the list of (node or way) parent relation ids assembled in [B] and [D] all input relations it has already processed in [E].
+**[F]** After all input relations are processed we remove from the list of (node or way) parent relation ids assembled in [B] and [D] all input relations we have already processed in [E].

 ### Stage 1b (Append Mode Only)